s3bw/scap-registry/readme.md

 To do list:
 - [X] create endpoints for separate meta data JSONs
+- [X] Design Question: Encoding and Decoding on the client side?
+   - It kinda has to be to get the datetime objects through a stream.
-- [ ] create endpoint for constructing full meta data JSON
+- [X] create endpoint for constructing full meta data JSON
+- [ ] Write tests for end points.
+- [ ] Add CI
-- [ ] move the json encoder from mock_usage to utils
+- [ ] move the json encoder from mock_usage to foolscap
 - [ ] implement this in foolscap
 - [ ] import from root instead of having relative imports